ImageMagick/ImageMagick/README.txt

   (Tcl/TK).
 With a language interface, use ImageMagick to modify or create images dynamically and automagically.

-  ImageMagick utiilizes multiple computational threads to increase performance and can read, process, or write mega-, giga-, or tera-pixel image sizes.
+  ImageMagick utilizes multiple computational threads to increase performance and can read, process, or write mega-, giga-, or tera-pixel image sizes.

   ImageMagick is free software delivered as a ready-to-run binary distribution